seikapan/seikapan/README.md

 ### Hi, I'm Seika!

-- 🌱 I’m currently learning **Python, spaCy**
+- 🌱 I’m currently learning **Python, spaCy NLP**
-- 💬 Ask me about anything from what is my favourite color to what kind of person I want to become as a growing computer scientist.
+- 💬 Ask me about anything from what is my favourite colour to what kind of person I want to become as a growing computer scientist.
 - 📫 How to reach me: **spoels27@colby.edu**
 - 😄 Pronouns: **she/her**
 - ⚡ Hobbies: I really love soup!
 I eat all kinds of soup, but my favourite is chicken noodle.
 If you ever need recommendations, reach out to me!